Coalessence/3D-Computer-Vision-scanner/README.md

 3D scanning is accomplished by combining a rotating turntable, a laser (planar line laser), and a camera.
 As the object rotates, the laser projects a line onto the surface, and the deformation of the line observed by the camera encodes depth.
 By sweeping many views and triangulating, a 3D point cloud or mesh is reconstructed.

-This project was developed for the *Geometric and 3D Computer Vision* course at [Ca'Foscari University of Venice / Computer Science Department], and demonstrates:
+This project was developed for the *Geometric and 3D Computer Vision* course at Ca'Foscari University of Venice / Computer Science Department, and demonstrates:

 * Camera calibration
 * Laser pose estimation